UBC-MDS/DSCI522-2425-39-FMJ/README.md

 6. Send a pull request to merge the changes into the main branch.

 ## License
 This project is licensed under a  Massachusetts Institute of Technology (MIT) License.
-See the [license file ](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)for more information.
+See the [license file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)for more information.

 ## References
 Bantilan, N. (2020).
 Pandera: Statistical Data Validation of Pandas Dataframes.
 In M. Agarwal, C. Calloway, D. Niederhut, & D. Shupe (Eds.), Proceedings of the 19th Python in Science Conference (pp. 116-124). https://doi.org/10.25080/Majora-342d178e-010